-In general, you want to k your lead line in between your legs and in front of your feet.
+You generally want to keep your lead line between your legs and in front of your feet.
 You always want to avoid stepping in front of the rope and letting the rope drag behind your calves and heels.

 Proper rope awareness takes contact vigilance and climbing discipline on behalf of the climber and belayer.
 In time, maintaining your rope in a safe position in relation to your feet and legs will become second nature.

 You also want to be aware of where your rope is in relation to the rock face.
 You want to monitor the rope as you climb and ensure that it remains unstuck from cracks, sharp edges, horns, climbing holds, other rock features, and the bolt hangers themselves.

 When you learn to clip a quickdraw, the first thing you want to focus on is never back-clipping.
 Back-clipping is when you clip the rope into the quickdraw.

 When you start climbing, you want to avoid back-clipping because it exposes you to more risk.
 With a black-clipped quickdraw, it’s possible, although rare, for your rope to unclip itself as you fall.

 When you clip quickdraws backward, your rope goes from your harness into the front of the quickdraw and out the back towards the wall.
 This is incorrect.